carmine560/trading-assistant/README.md

 ### Show or Hide Watchlists Window on Middle Click ###

-The following example `show_hide_watchlists_on_click` shows or hides the Watchlists window on the middle click while Hyper SBI 2 is running.
+The following `show_hide_watchlists_on_click` shows or hides the Watchlists window on the middle click while Hyper SBI 2 is running.

 ``` python
 show_hide_watchlists_on_click = [('show_hide_window_on_click', '登録銘柄')]